brando90/namespaces/README.md

-mespace` is a flexible, mutable version of `collections.namedtuple`.
+`Namespace` is a flexible, mutable version of `collections.namedtuple`.

 The API of `Namespace` is as follows:
 ```python